-From Brittany on October 3rd, 2011 in Bathroom Remodel
+From Engineering on October 03, 2011 in Bathroom Remodel

 Though a bathroom is but a small percentage of your home, it needs a surprising amount of detail during renovation.
 And, despite its relative size, bathroom remodels (even the smallish ones) bring one of the highest returns on investment for home improvements.
 You can not only create a better bathroom now, but add value to your home without much stress.